nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-warning">
-:exclamation: **Note when editing a person in a filtered contacts list:**<br>
+:exclamation: **Disclaimer: Editing a person with a filtered contacts list might cause the person to disappear.
+Do not worry, your data is not deleted**.<br>

+  * Take this scenario:
     * You used the command `find_person Alex`, to show all the persons with `Alex` in their name.
 See: [find_person](#locating-persons-by-name-or-group-findperson)
     * The person list is filtered to show all the persons with `Alex` in their name.
-  * You then edit `Alex` name to be something else, i.e., `Bob`.
+    * You then edit the person `Alex`'s name to `Bob`.
-  * `Alex` will disappear form the person list. **Do not worry, your data is not deleted**, this is because your previous search term `Alex` no longer matches the new name of the person, `Bob`.
+    * `Alex` will disappear from the person list, because your previous search term `Alex` no longer matches the new name of the person, `Bob`.
-  * To see `Bob` in the person list again, you can use the [list_persons](#listing-all-persons--listpersons) command to bring back the whole list of persons.
+    * To see `Bob` in the person list again, you can use the [`list_persons`](#listing-all-persons--listpersons) command to bring back the whole list of persons.
-  * In contrast with the above scenario, using an [add_person](#adding-a-person-addperson) command will automatically bring back the whole list of persons, to show you that your new person has been added to FumbleLog.
+    * In contrast with the above scenario, using an [`add_person`](#adding-a-person-addperson) command will automatically bring back the whole list of persons, to show you that your new person has been added to FumbleLog.
 </div>

 **Expected output when the command succeeds:**